- prescription drugs

 Do I have to take part in the program?

 No, you don’t.
 You can take part only if we invite you to (it’s not open to all members), but it’s your choice to take part or not.
 And whether you do or don’t, it won’t affect your coverage.

 Comprehensive Medication Review

-For this review, you’ll talk 1-on-1 with a pharmacist.
-They can answer your questions and talk about concerns you have about any of the medications you take, including:
+For this review, you’ll talk 1-on-1 with a pharmacist or other qualified healthcare professional.
+They can answer your questions and talk through concerns you have about any of your medications, including:

 - Prescription drugs